 of 'external nature' expressed in a drawing/painting form

-improvisations were generated more from the impression of nature and spiritual
+and improvisations were generated more from the impression of nature and

-beliefs; the paintings called "compositions" reflected the greatest degree
+spiritual beliefs; the paintings called "compositions" reflected the greatest

-of input from the conscious mind.
-If you're familiar with music or
+degree of input from the conscious mind.
+If you're familiar with

-play any instruments, the analogy to music works very nicely as an explanation
+music or play any instruments, the analogy to music works very nicely as

-these types as an evolution (and his explanations of them also suggest
+to develop these types as an evolution (and his explanations of them also